 Enhanced development processes help us create the best products we can.
 As with early testing, improved processes reduce development costs and increase delivery speeds.

 To find defects early, reduce costs, and improve delivery speeds, I recommend incorporating shift left testing in your QA strategy.
-But, more importantly, I would like you to think about shift left testing as a method to evaluate and refine the quality of development processes.
+But, more importantly, I urge you to rethink shift left testing as a method to evaluate and refine the quality of development processes.

 Expanding the shift left approach to include early contributions to process definition will help you maximize the quality of development and, thus, the quality of the final product.